rightpeter/BreakingBad/README.md

     messagingSenderId: ""
 };

 export default config;
 ```
 - The credentials can be found under `Project Overview - Add app - Web` in your Firebase console.
+- The data we saved in firebase looks like this:

+        - userId
+            + config
+            + ignore
+            + schedule

 #### Plugin